-DNxHD®\.
-The Quality menu allows you to toggle codec compression Apple ProRes offers 3 levels of compression (HQ, 422 & LT) DNx offers 4 (220x, 220, 145, 36) and DNxHR is available in HQX, HQ, SQ and LB.
+From the codec section you can toggle between ProRes RAW, ProRes, Cineam DNG or Avid DNxHD.
+The Quality menu allows you to toggle codec compression.
+Apple ProRes RAW offers 2 levels of compression (ProRes RAW and ProRes RAW HQ) Apple ProRes offers 3 levels of compression (HQ, 422 & LT) DNx offers 4 (220x, 220, 145, 36) and DNxHR is available in HQX, HQ, SQ and LB.
 The expected record time available from each codec selection is automatically calculated from the available space on the media inserted.

-- If Avid DNxHD / DNxHR is required, you must activate it first.
-This can be done at www.atomos.com/support - DNxHD 220x/DNxHR HQX are 10bit, all others are 8 bit, DNxHD36 is a proxy codec. - More information regarding Apple ProRes data rates can be obtained online from Apple ProRes whitepaper PDF document.
+If Avid DNxHD / DNxHR is required, you must activate it first.
+This can be done at www.atomos.com/support - DNxHD 220x/DNxHR HQX are 10bit, all others are 8 bit, DNxHD36 is a proxy codec.